The History of the College Church

 After serving the College Church for almost exactly 6 years, Pastor Pate concluded his tenure here on the last Sabbath of September, 2014, having accepted a call to Knoxville, TN.

 In the spring of 2015 the Southern New England Conference extended a call to Luis Gracia, who at the time was the youth pastor at the Markham Woods, FL church.
 He had been a recruiter and later chaplain at Atlantic Union College during part of the Morrison pastorate.
 Pastor Luis accepted the call and began his ministry here on July 6, 2015.
 Pastor Luis was most known for his warmth, energy, can-do spirit, and his sense of humor.
-He guided the church through some unsettled times, most notably a situation that involved Pastor Heather and a South Lancaster Academy Senior Survival trip in September of 2017.
-The fight to save her job lasted the better part of two years.
+He ably guided the church through some unsettled times, most notably a situation that involved Pastor Heather and a South Lancaster Academy Senior Survival trip in September of 2017.
+The fight to save Pastor Heather's job lasted the better part of two years.
 The matter was eventually settled, but not without taking a significant toll on Pastor Luis.
 In May of 2019 he accepted a call to become the chaplain and Bible teacher at South Lancaster Academy.

 Reopening after the Coronavirus Shutdown

 Dr. Juliette Willoughby sent us the document linked below that her mother, Dr. Susan M. Fenton Willoughby, kept in her office for 34 years (the elder Dr. Willoughby started the Social Work program at Atlantic Union College and ran it for over 25 years).
 Juliette said that it relates to when the College Church moved into our current building at 337 Main St., and it is apropos once again as we restart in-person services after the easing of the coronavirus restrictions.

 |George W. Anderson||Mrs. Ronald Giles||Miss Ruth C. Nelson|